 Gua sha and fine lines.

 A regular gua sha practice is constantly renewing and rejuvenating the fluids in the face.
-Using the basic strokes (described below) with consistency, you’ll be helping blood, lymph, and fluids move, undoing stagnation and resulting in a face with improved circulation.
+Using the basic strokes (tutorials are featured on our Instagram highlights) with consistency, you’ll be helping blood, lymph, and fluids move, undoing stagnation and resulting in a face with improved circulation.
 Special techniques with the gua sha stone (we’ll share them in a future article!) can help target wrinkles specifically and locally, further releasing the deep fascial creases beneath the surface of the skin and allowing chi to flow there, plumping up fine lines and wrinkles.

 Gua sha and puffiness.

 In addition to increasing blood flow, lymph drainage is a key benefit of facial gua sha.
 When we’re puffy, the face is typically holding onto excess fluid whether it’s from eating a salty meal the night before, allergies, or—let’s be honest—a good cry.
 Holistic facialist and gua sha expert Britta Plug often says that the neck is the lymphatic “highway” to the face.
 By treating the neck, lymph and excess fluids from the face are given a helping hand and a place to down—down and out!
 You never want to skip the neck.